 TRUTH #2: Virtually 100% of dogs and up to 90% of cats exposed to infective heartworm larvae become infected.
 According to the American Heartworm Society, the highest incidence of heartworm cases in the U.S. is in southern states along the Mississippi River.

-Ninety percent of the dogs relinquished to PAWS by their owners are heartworm positive.
-It’s heartbreaking to know that these wonderful animals don’t have to suffer from a disease that is 100% preventable.
+Depending on the time of year, sixty to ninety percent of the dogs that end up at PAWS are heartworm positive.
+It’s heartbreaking to know that these wonderful animals don’t have to suffer from a disease that is preventable.

-Three out of every five dogs that come to PAWS are diagnosed heartworm positive.
-Upon diagnosis, staff and volunteers take action to treat the infected animal until it is eradicated of the disease.
-Heartworm treatment for one dog can take months and cost the shelter several hundred dollars in medicine alone.
-You can make a donation to support PAWS efforts to heal infected dogs.
+Upon heartworm diagnosis, staff and volunteers take action to treat the infected animal until it is eradicated of the disease.
+Heartworm treatment for one dog can take months and cost the shelter hundreds of dollars in medicine alone.